 · Not much personal time.
 Spare time is crucial for the mental and physical well-being of anyone.
 It allows you to relax and recharge your batteries so that you come back to your tasks with full strength.
 Handling a full-time job and school at the same time, however, leaves you with very little time for hobbies and social activities.
 Building and maintaining connections takes time and effort, something that you sometimes won’t be able to invest due to your demanding lifestyle.

 A tip: do your research properly if you want to do both.
-You should know what to expect from college, so consult other students’ opinion (especially if they are also working) and read our blog for more tips and pieces of advice.
+You should know what to expect from college, so consult other students’ opinions (especially if they are also working) and read our blog for more tips and pieces of advice.
 Then make sure your future employer will be understanding and flexible when it comes to your schedule.